-If a student takes the Reading CRCT or the English/Language Arts GHSGT, then he or she will receive a Lexile score on the individual student report produced from that administration.
+If a student takes the Reading CRCT or the CRCT-M, then he or she will receive a Lexile score on the individual student report produced from that administration.
 In 2007 the CRCT reports were modified to provide more extensive information on the Lexile.
-In 2008 the GHSGT reports were modified to include a more detailed report with Lexile information.
-The following examples show the location of the Lexile score and explanations on the 2010 CRCT and GHSGT reports.
+The following examples show the location of the Lexile score and explanations on the CRCT report.
+Please note that the Lexile score and explanation appear in the same location on the CRCT-M 2011 report as they do on the CRCT report.

-2010 CRCT Individual Student Report
+CRCT Individual Student Report Sample